GavinHuttley/ensembl_tui/docs/genome.md

 ## Export gene meta-data for a species {#export-genes}

-> **Note**
+!!! note
-> The list of data from this query only covers human chromosome 22 because we are using a custom subset of the original Ensembl data.
+   The list of data from this query only covers human chromosome 22 because we are using a custom subset of the original Ensembl data.

 ```console exec="1" source="console" result="ansi" workdir="./docs"
 $ eti dump-genes -i data/apes-114 --species human -od human_data